-The aim of this survey was to gather information on the reporting of HbA1c by laboratories when a variant haemoglobin has been detected.
-The findings were presented at the 2012 IEQAS Conference, and formed the basis of a minimum report comment for reporting HbA1c results in the case of variant haemoglobins, endorsed by Dr Diarmuid Smith, Clinical Lead, HSE National Clinical Programme for Diabetes.
+2012: HbA1c for patients with variant haemoglobin: The aim of this survey was to gather information on the reporting of HbA1c by laboratories when a variant haemoglobin has been detected.
+The findings formed the basis of a minimum report comment for reporting HbA1c results in the case of variant haemoglobins.

-As requested by the HSE Project Team, IEQAS distributed seven additional samples to verify the IFCC-calibration of HbA1c, prior to its implementation on 1st July 2010.
-Dual reporting (DCCT and IFCC) continued until 16th January 2012.
-IEQAS actively participated in the HSE Project Team, which was chaired by IEQAS Chairman, Dr Ned Barrett.
+2010–2011: International Standardisation of HbA1c project : As requested by the HSE Project Team, IEQAS distributed 7 additional samples to verify the IFCC-calibration of HbA1c, prior to its implementation on 1st July 2010.
+Dual reporting (DCCT and IFCC) continued until 16/01/2012.
 The project involved manufacturers and suppliers of HbA1c analysers and POCT meters, diabetes nurses, consultants, endocrinologists, GPs, healthcare professionals and patients.
-Every analyser and POCT meter in the country was traced (many required replacement or an upgrade); all were eventually verified.
+Every analyser and POCT meter in the country was traced (many required replacement or an upgrade); all eventually verified.
 Reports were presented at IEQAS Conferences 2010 and 2009.

 2006: Effect of variant haemoglobins on the measurement of HbA1c: This survey assessed the accuracy of HbA1c measurement in diabetic patients harbouring relatively common haemoglobinopathies.
 Results were reported IEQAS Conference 2006; also published IJMS Vol 175 No 4 Supplement 2: 35, 2006.